ibm-cloud-docs/messages-for-rabbitmq/learn-dashboard-overview.md

 ## Connections
 {: #connections}

 Shows connected resources.
-You can use the `Create connection` button to to bind this service to another resource.
+You can use the `Create connection` button to bind this service to another resource.

 ## View docs
 {: #view-docs}